Canadian auto workers, GM reach tentative contract agreement, ending strike that began at midnight

 Payne said earlier that the union had a lot of bargaining leverage with GM because the factory in Oshawa is working around the clock to build profitable Chevrolet pickups.
 However, in her remarks to reporters she said “demographics," presumably of an aging work force, were a major hurdle.

-Workers at Ford of Canada ratified a new deal late last month that raises base hourly pay for production workers by almost 20% over three years.
+The deal ratified by workers at Ford of Canada raises base hourly pay for production workers by almost 20% over three years.

+Until Tuesday, Unifor had avoided going on strike against the Detroit automakers, unlike its U.S. counterpart, the United Auto Workers.
+About 25,000 UAW members are on strike against Detroit automakers at five targeted factories and 38 parts distribution centers.

+Unifor members at a fourth GM facility, the CAMI Assembly Plant in Ingersoll, Ontario, are covered by a separate bargaining agreement and did not strike.

-Unifor is Canada's largest private sector union, with 315,000 workers in many industries.
+The union is Canada's largest in the private sector, with 315,000 workers in many industries.

 Credit: AP